MfgOpen/industrial-learning-pathways/README.md

 Check out each topic area below.
 If you are a beginner and want to explore a particular language, check out the "Foundations" or "for Beginners" sections.
-For more intermediate/advanced audiences, the "Mashup" sections might be a good start.
+For more intermediate/advanced audiences, the "Virtual Conference" sections might be a more fruitful area to check out.

 For each section, there is a corresponding playlist on our [YouTube channel](https://www.youtube.com/smevirtual).
 The videos in these playlists are kept in order so that beginners or other